SoftSec-KAIST/Reassessor/README.md

-The `reassessor` module generates normalized assembly files under `<output_directory>/norm_db` folder, and then it takes the two normalized files to find the differences of the files.
+The `reassessor` module generates normalized assembly files under `<output_directory>/norm_db` folder, and then it takes the two normalized files to find the differences between them.
 Consequently, the `reassessor` module produces the following files as output: `ddisasm_diff.txt`, `sym_errors.dat`, `sym_diff.txt`, `sym_errors.json`.
 Firstly, `disasm_diff.txt` contains a list of disassembly